chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 > ℹ This can be enforced with eslint prefer-object-spread rule.

-✅ **DO** familiarize yourself with the collection entries method use with destructuring.
+✅ **DO** familiarize yourself with the collection entries method and its use with destructuring.

 ```typescript
 var data = [1, 2, 3];